tasal-labs/homelab/projects/windows-lab/README.md

-# Virtualised Windows Enterprise Lab
+# Enterprise Windows Infrastructure Lab

 ## Overview

-This project documents the design, deployment and administration of a virtualised Windows enterprise environment hosted within Proxmox VE.
+This project documents the process of building a Windows enterprise lab from scratch using Proxmox VE, pfSense, Windows Server and Windows 11.

-The objective was to build a small enterprise network from scratch using Windows Server, Active Directory and pfSense, providing a safe environment to develop practical infrastructure and systems administration skills without impacting the production home network.
+The aim of the project was to gain practical experience with technologies commonly used in enterprise IT environments, including Active Directory, DNS, DHCP, Windows domain administration and network segmentation.
+The lab is fully isolated from my home network using a dedicated pfSense firewall, allowing infrastructure and security concepts to be tested without affecting production devices.

-The lab includes virtual networking, routing, Active Directory Domain Services (AD DS), DNS, DHCP, domain-joined Windows clients and role-based access control using security groups and SMB file shares.
+The project covers the complete deployment of a small Windows domain, from configuring the virtual network and firewall through to deploying Active Directory, joining Windows clients to the domain, configuring DHCP and DNS, and implementing role-based access control using Active Directory security groups and SMB file shares.

 ---